 \subsection{Demographics of eigenstate thermalization}

 Finally, we consider the subsystem ETH for the XXX chains with $SU(2)$ conserved charges.
-Since the $SU(2)$ charges are noncommuting, we choose the eigenstates to be specified by the energy $E$ and the $z$-componet of the total spin, i.e., $S^z_{\rm tot}$.
-For such eigenstates, the expectation values of $S^x_{\rm tot}$ and $S^y_{\rm tot}$ vanishes, as expected by the usual argument for the Stern-Gerlach experiment.
+Since the $SU(2)$ charges are noncommuting, we choose the eigenstates to be specified by the energy $E$ and the $z$-component of the total spin, i.e., $S^z_{\rm tot}$.
+For such eigenstates, the expectation values of $S^x_{\rm tot}$ and $S^y_{\rm tot}$ vanish, as expected by the usual argument for the Stern-Gerlach experiment.
 Thus, it is only sensible to consider subsystem ETH with the p-GGEs specified by either $\beta_0$ or $\beta_3$ or the GGE specified by both.
 As usual, the subsystem thermalization hypothesis holds well for $A=1$ and worsens as $A$ increases.
 Thus, we only show the demographics of $S_{A=1}^e$ in Fig. \ref{sETH_XXX}.
-The results show that the subsystem ETH works almost equally well for GGE and p-GGE specified by $\beta_3$, both better than the p-GGE specified by $\beta_0$.
-This is similar to the previous cases for typical states and for the XXZ chain.
+The results show that the subsystem ETH performs almost equally well for both GGE and p-GGE specified by $\beta_3$, which is better than the p-GGE specified by $\beta_0$.
+This is similar to the previous cases for typical states and the XXZ chain.